Oracle Teacher: Leveraging Target Information for Better Knowledge Distillation of CTC Models: Experimental Results

 \subsubsection{Speech Recognition}

 Since it is difficult to reproduce the reported WER results of Jasper DR \cite{jasper:scheme} without a large number of resources, we used the checkpoint for LibriSpeech, provided by the OpenSeq2Seq \cite{openseq2seq} toolkit.
 For LibriSpeech, the pre-trained Jasper DR model required eight 32GB GPUs for 400 epochs with a batch size of 256.
 Its training time had not been reported previously, either in the paper of Li \textit{et al.} \cite{jasper:scheme} or the toolkit.
 In the case of the Oracle Teacher, we trained the model for 30 epochs on a single 12GB GPU, which took about 22 hours ($\approx$ 1 day) to finish the training.
 Considering that the reported training of the Quartznet \cite{quartznet:scheme}, which is more computationally efficient than Jasper DR, for 400 epochs took 122 hours ($\approx$ 5 days) with eight 32GB GPUs with a batch size of 256, the Oracle Teacher dramatically reduced the computational cost of the teacher model.
+Note that the SourceNet consisted of 8 convolutional layers and was not based on a large Jasper DR architecture.
+Since the Oracle Teacher used a small SourceNet, the number of parameters in the Oracle Teahcer was about 33M.
+Also, we trained the Oracle Teacher from the scratch and did not use the pre-trained model parameters.

+In the case of Conformer-CTC, the training of Conformer-CTC L required 128 GPUs for 1000 epochs with a batch size of 2048.
+Compared to the conventional Conformer-CTC teacher model, our framework dramatically reduced the computational cost to train the teacher model.